 Billed as “the most devastating blast of drama to hit the screen since Public Enemy,” Angels with Dirty Faces mostly makes true on its assertion.
-In many ways, this is the spiritual successor to Public Enemy; the chief difference being that Angels With Dirty Faces was produced after the institution of censorship guidelines.
+In many ways, this is the spiritual successor to Public Enemy; the chief difference being that Angels With Dirty Faces was produced after the institution the Hays Code and censorship guidelines.

 15. The Departed (2006)

 The Departed is adapted from the Hong Kong film Infernal Affairs.
 Infernal Affairs is an excellent movie in its own right and I considered putting it here in place of The Departed.
 But I came to the conclusion that if one film outranked the other, it was The Departed.

 Scorsese paints a sensational portrait of South Boston crime with Jack Nicholson commanding the screen in one of his all-time great performances.
 In some ways, The Departed is the antithesis of The Friends of Eddie Coyle.
 Whereas the former is loud, explosive, and consequential, the latter is quiet, understated, and contextual.

 The Departed is one of the great gangster movies of all-time, it just doesn’t say much beyond its subject matter.

 14. The Long Good Friday (1980)